-Members (As of April 2022)
+Members (As of February 2023)

-Kenneth Boggs is a seasoned veteran with more than 20 years of service in the U.S. Army and West Virginia National Guard, with multiple deployments to places such as Bosnia-Herzegovina, Iraq, and Afghanistan.
-His postings include tours as Executive Officer – Reconnaissance, Surveillance, Target-Acquisition Squadron; Joint Operations Officer – Kandahar, Afghanistan; Command Officer, 92nd Engineer Battalion; and Commanding Officer – West Virginia National Guard 111th Engineer Brigade.
+Kenneth Boggs, Chairman – Kanawha County.
+Kenneth Boggs is a seasoned veteran with more than 20 years of service in the United States Army and West Virginia National Guard.
+He has multiple deployments to places such as Bosnia-Herzegovina, Iraq, and Afghanistan.
+His postings include tours as Executive Officer – Reconnaissance, Surveillance, Target-Acquisition Squadron; Joint Operations Officer – Kandahar, Afghanistan; Commanding Officer 92nd Engineer Battalion; and Commanding Officer – West Virginia National Guard 111th Engineer Brigade.

 Jack Gerrard – Harrison County.
 Vietnam War.
 Jack served in the United States Air Force from 1964 until 1968 and was deployed to Vietnam.
 He served as a Department Commander in the Americal Legion, the National Committee for Veterans Affairs & Rehabilitation and served as a Chaplain for the American Legion.
 Additionally, he is a member of the Veterans of Foreign Wars and serves on the Harrison County Honor Guard.

-Kim Wolfe – Cabel County.
+Kim Wolfe – Cabell County.
 Kim served two tours of duty ijn the United States Navy in Vietnam.
-He is the former Mayor of Huntington, West Virfginia and former Sheriff of Cabell County, West Virginia.
+He is the former Mayor of Huntington, West Virginia and former Sheriff of Cabell County, West Virginia.
 Prior to that, Wolfe had been with the Huntington Police Department for 26 years.
 Wolfe graduated from Marshall University, having studied Criminal Justice Administration, with additional training from Northwestern University.

 Tyree Was a managing General Partner in Dues, Tyree & Hicks Attorneys at Law - Specializing in a broad range of legal services, to include real estate, domestic relations, and criminal law.
-Later he served as HOuse Council and Senior Director of Loan Origination and Development for the West Virginia Housing Development Fund and the Acting Vice President of University Advancement for West Virginia State University.
+Later he served as House Council and Senior Director of Loan Origination and Development for the West Virginia Housing Development Fund and the Acting Vice President of University Advancement for West Virginia State University.
 He also serves as the Veterans Committee Chairperson for the Charleston Chapter of the NAACP.

 Runyon is Human Resources Director for Flaherty Legal, a litigation firm with several offices throughout West Virginia.
 Runyon is also the West Virginia State Director of Selective Service, a member of the Charleston Catholic High School Advisory Council, a member of the West Virginia Child Advocacy Network Organizational Management Committee, and the President of the Board of Directors at ABLE Families - a non-profit agency serving children and families in Mingo County

 Adam Truex – Ohio County.
 Adam served as a Cryptologic Technician in the US Navy's Cryptologic Warfare Community.
 He retired honorably at the rank of Chief Petty Officer after 21 years of combined service on active and reserve duty.
 Adam is the Assistant Executive Director for the Ohio Mid-Eastern Regional Education Service Agency (OME-RESA), where he leads the agency's business and service operations in support of 56 school districts throughout 13 counties within Southeast Ohio.